DiamondLightSource/eiger-detector/docs/index.rst

 once the software has been built.

-There is also a separate software repository `ADOdin`_ that contains an EPICS client application which controls this software module.
+There is also a separate software repository `ADOdin`_ that contains an EPICS client application which can be used to control this software stack.

 Documentation